top of page

 Studies have found that long-term isolation and a lack of social stimulation is associated with cognitive decline.
 This can affect memory loss and develop into more serious neurological disorders like dementia and Alzheimer’s.
 Long-term studies into the cognitive effects of loneliness have shown that it often takes years or even decades to accumulate.
 So it’s important to keep regular social interactions going, no matter how small or functionary.

-What you can do: Group activities such as indoor gardening, visual art discussions, or physical exercise groups may benefit brain health at the same time as reducing loneliness.
+What you can do: Group activities such as indoor gardening, visual art discussions, or physical exercise groups may benefit brain health and reduce loneliness.
 Individual activities such as having a pet or one-on-one video conferencing with family members may also reduce loneliness and the risk of cognitive decline.
 Think of the brain as a muscle: it needs to be exercised regularly to keep it fit and well.

 How loneliness in the brain affects our immune system